Kragga Kamma Estates v Flanagan: Judgment

-On appeal, Nestadt JA held—and EM Grosskopf JA, Kumleben JA, Howie JA and Nicholas AJA concurred—that, as to (1) above, that the first defendant's failure to pay the R70,000 had obviously constituted a breach of the contract.
+On appeal, Nestadt JA held—and EM Grosskopf JA, Kumleben JA, Howie JA and Nicholas AJA concurred—that, as to (1) above, the first defendant's failure to pay the R70,000 had then constituted a breach of the contract.
 It was, in light of the fact that payment had to be made on signature of the agreement, a case of mora ex re.
 The Court would assume, furthermore, that the breach constituted repudiation, which was what was required in terms of the plaintiff's cause of action as framed in paragraph 7.7.

 Although there was, the court noted, much to be said for the conclusion that, by asserting that the amount had been paid, the first defendant was refusing to pay, and that the plaintiff should be entitled to cancel on this ground, the fact remained that the plaintiff did not purport to do so until May 1993, more than two years after the conclusion of the agreement, and after having accepted the monthly payments of R500 which the first defendant had regularly been making on account of the balance of the purchase price.
-In such circumstances, the court held, the plaintiff could not summarily accept the repudiation and cancel the agreement.
+Under such circumstances, the court held, the plaintiff could not summarily accept the repudiation and cancel the agreement.